anupama12sg/celo_micro-lending/README.md

   }
 ```

 Users can utilize this function to deposit cUSD into their account balance.
-It requires that the deposited amount be larger than zero, adds it to the sender's balance, and returns nothing.
+It requires that the deposited amount be larger than zero, adds it to the sender's balance and returns nothing.

 ```solidity
  function withdraw(uint256 amount) external {